tale-toul/OCP4UPIAWS/README.md

 * The bootstrap instance and related resources (S3 bucket for boostrap ignition file), creation should be done in an independent module, so they can be easily deleted after installation.

 * Add user defined tags to the install-config.yaml file

+* Define the instance type for master and workers in variables

+* Tag all resources created by terraform with kubernetes.io/cluster/....